sy2002/QNICE-FPGA/doc/VGA_Features.md

 offset 2 : Pointer to bitmap.
 Must be multiple of 0x0008 (the lower order bits are ignored). offset 3 : Control and Status Register (CSR)
 ```
+The X- and Y-position is the pixel number.
+A sprite may be moved off the left
+(or top) of the screen by setting a negative value (in two's complement) of the
+X- and Y-positions.
+E.g. setting the X position to `0xFFFF` moves the sprite
+one pixel left of the screen, so only the rightmost 31 columns are visible.

 The bits in the Control and Status register have the following function: